hbctraining/scRNA-seq_online/lessons/06_integration.md

 2. Significant gain in speed and lower memory requirements for integration of large datasets
 3. Interoperability with the `Seurat` workflow

 Instead of using CCA, `Harmony` applies a transformation to the principal component (PCs) values, using all available PCs, e.g. as pre-computed within the `Seurat` workflow.
 In this space of transformed PCs, `Harmony` uses k-means clustering to delineate clusters, seeking to define clusters with maximum "diversity".
-The diversity of each cluster reflects whether it contains balanced amounts of cells from each of the batches (donor, condition, tissue, technolgy...) we seek to integrate on, as should be expected in a well-integrated dataset.
+The diversity of each cluster reflects whether it contains balanced amounts of cells from each of the batches (donor, condition, tissue, technolgy...) we seek to integrate on, as should be observed in a well-integrated dataset.
 After defining diverse clusters, `Harmony` determines how much a cell's batch identity impacts on its PC coordinates, and applies a correction to "shift" the cell towards the centroid of the cluster it belongs to.
 Cells are projected again using these corrected PCs, and the process is repeated iteratively until convergence.

 <p align="center">
 <img src="../img/harmony_overview.jpeg" width="600">